MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 <b> How could you have improved it? </b>

-As mentioned in the project improvements section below, <b>'Random Forest'</b> algorithms can be studied further to improve the performance.
-Also, the various AutoML settings mentioned above can be experimented with to further improve the performance.
+The various AutoML settings mentioned above can be experimented with to further improve the performance.
+Also, as mentioned in the project improvements section below, <b>'Random Forest'</b> algorithms can be studied further to improve the performance.

 ## Phase 2 - Hyperparameter Tuning